 Allow everyone to identify their needs, wants and concerns.
 If you want your child’s teacher to appreciate your concerns, it’ll help if you show that you appreciate the teacher’s position.

 Use sentences such as ‘I understand…’, ‘I’m concerned about …’, ‘I need ….’ and ‘I want …’.
-For example, ‘I understand that it’s a big class, but I’m concerned that Alice is falling behind because she doesn’t understand this maths’.
+For example, ‘I understand that it’s a big class, but I’m concerned that Alistair is falling behind because he doesn’t understand this maths’.

 3. Come up with solutions

 Work with the teacher to come up with as many potential solutions to the problem as you can.
+Your child’s teacher probably has a lot of experience dealing with school problems and will have strategies that have worked in the past.
+It’s very important not to judge ideas at this point.
 This increases the chances of finding the right solution to your problem.
-It’s very important not to judge ideas at this point.

 4. Evaluate the solutions